-To install khmer, you will need a Linux or Mac computer, together with Python 2.7 or Python 3.x.
+To install khmer, you will need a Linux or Mac computer, together with Python >= 3.5.
 See our installation docs for detailed instructions.

 To use khmer, you will generally need to work at the UNIX command line.
 See our command line documentation.